lowRISC/sonata-system/doc/architecture/software.md

 ## Toolchain

 The toolchain will build on top of the work already done on CHERIoT, which uses a [fork of LLVM](https://github.com/CHERIoT-Platform/llvm-project).
-We do not envision needing to change anything here because we are taking the CHERIoT ISA as it is and not making any functional changes to CHERIoT Ibex.
+Through Sonata, we are not proposing any changes to the CHERIoT instruction set.
+We may need some changes to allow code to be stored in memory that does not have associated tags.

 ## Applications